UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

 Material for improving your programming skills
 ----------------------------------------------

-- This course does not aim to improve your codeing skills.
+- This course does not aim to improve your coding skills.
 - Rather you will learn to understand the ecosystems and navigations for the the different languages on a HPC cluster.

 See the pre-requirements, section `Coding <https://uppmax.github.io/R-python-julia-HPC/prereqs.html#coding>`_